 - 1. Approve the process of selecting authorized dealers, brokers, investment advisors, and safekeeping agents/custodians used by the City. - Review the City's general portfolio activity and performance for compliance to this policy and recommend any changes or amendments to this policy to the City Council. - 3.
 Approve the Investment Strategy document, as prepared by the Investment Officer.
 This document is required by State law to be separate from the Investment Policy.
 The Investment Strategy will be a guide to the investment of all funds controlled by the City as described in Section II of the Investment Policy.
 The strategy is intended to adapt to changes in market conditions. - 4.
 Advise the Investment Officer as to recommendations regarding investment strategy and portfolio performance. - 5.
-Immediately notify the Investment Officer of any information brought to their attention that materially affects the portfolio or the marketability of any investments purchased in accordance with the Investment Policy. - Oversee the activities of the persons designated to carry out investment transactions and inform the City Council of unaddressed concerns with the management of the City's investment portfolio.
+Approve the purchase of any securities with maturities over three (3) years. - 6.
+Immediately notify the Investment Officer of any information brought to their attention that materially affects the portfolio or the marketability of any investments purchased in accordance with the Investment Policy. - 7.
+Oversee the activities of the persons designated to carry out investment transactions and inform the City Council of unaddressed concerns with the management of the City's investment portfolio.